 La Fête de la Musique is a lively street music festival held every June 21st in Paris and is one of the year's most popular events in the city of light.
 Hundreds of musicians gather in the streets, bars, and cafes of Paris, regaling crowds with free performances of everything from jazz and rock to hip-hop and electronic music.

 Launched in 2002, Paris Beach (or "Paris Plages" in French) is a free summer event that transforms several spots in Paris into full-fledged beaches, each with a distinct theme.
 The brainchild of former Paris Mayor Bertrand Delanoe, well-known for launching ambitious municipal events, Paris Plages has become a permanent fixture in the Parisian summertime scene.
 From sunning in the sand to swimming in pools suspended over the Seine, kayaking, or enjoying a free evening concert, Paris Plages offers activities that both kids and adults will enjoy.

 Every July 14th, France celebrates its "Fete Nationale"-- Bastille Day, marking the beginning of the French Revolution with the storming of the Bastille prison.
 Today it's a cheerful affair comprising fireworks, firemen putting on campy shows at their stations, and more fun that's decidedly "a la francaise".
 Don't miss out on some of the year's liveliest festivities.

 The month-long Paris Summer Arts Festival overtakes the streets of the city with (mostly free) dance, music, theater, and circus performances from artists living and working around the globe.
-The 2019 Paris l'Eté festival will run between July 29th and August 2nd and the full program can be found on the festival's website.
+The 2020 Paris l'Eté festival will run between July 29th and August 2nd and the full program can be found on the festival's website.